Practicing mindfulness has a lot of advantages that will help you become more alert, more focused, and more likely to finish what you started.

 I focus a lot on “focus” in this particular episode because we are simply an oversaturated, overstimulated society and might need a refresher on what it takes to be truly mindful.
 The more mindful you are, the more successful you’ll be with almost anything you start – mainly because you’ll finish!

-(The following is a transcript of episode number 66)
+(The following is a transcript of a episode number 66).

 That’s interesting, but is it useful to know this?
 I mean, alright, you’re less mindful, but how is that a big deal?
 It’s not a big deal really, it’s more of a lot of little “deals” that add up and feel like lots of big problems.

 Some people have a little problem with forgetfulness.
 And that can be a big problem.
 Just like some people have a little stress in their life, and that can also be a big problem.
 These little problems add up to create a less than peaceful existence, but they can decrease with mindfulness.

 By the time today’s episode is over, you’ll learn exactly what mindfulness is, and a few techniques you can use to practice it, not only to help your brain remember things easier, but also to help you learn to prioritize tasks, enjoy the small moments, and wash away stress and overwhelm.

 If you’re already in zen mode all the time, then you can probably stop playing this episode right now.
 But if you’re like most people, you are busy more often than not and could use a bit of mindfulness every now and then.

 Wouldn’t it be nice to find some tranquility in the occasional storms that life throws our way?
 Mindfulness can help you get out of your mind while being in your mind.
 It can release you from the constraints of your physical body, while not going anywhere at all.